lhasadreams/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 So, for the purposes of this Helm demo to work locally, you now need to do:

-* Start minikube with RBAC enabled: `minikube start --extra-config=apiserver.Authorization.Mode=RBAC`
+* Start minikube with RBAC enabled: `minikube start --extra-config=apiserver.authorization-mode=RBAC`
 * Tell your machine's Docker daemon to use minikube's instead: `eval $(minikube docker-env)`

 If you would prefer to publish your Helm charts to your Dockerhub and have Helm find them there to use on your Kubernetes cluster, that is supported!
 Please run `hab pkg export helm --help` to see more available options.
 (Please note - this command only works on Linux, so if you are not on a Linux machine, you will need to enter the Habitat Studio to run it successfully, using the comman `hab studio enter`).